Xh4H/Loki/README.md

 * A company uses a hybrid approach to download their dependencies from both their internal repositories and public repositories.
 * A developer has not properly configured a project's `npm` registry.
 A lightweight private npm proxy registry such as [Verdaccio](https://verdaccio.org/) can be configured.
 * A typo in the name of a dependency may lead to an untrusted dependency being downloaded from the wrong repository.
 Better known as typosquatting.
 * The version specified of the wanted dependency in the `package.json` file allows downloading newer versions.
 Having such `"loki-this-dependency-does-not-exist": "^1.1.0"` dependency allows downloading the latest version of the dependency from `1.1.0` up to, but not including, `2.0.0`.
 Similar interaction happens with `tilde` `~`.
-If a project has an hybrid setup, if the public repository `such as npmjs.org` contains a higher version compared with the private repository, the public one will be downloaded.
+If a project has a hybrid setup, if the public repository `such as npmjs.org` contains a higher version compared with the private repository, the public one will be downloaded.
 * A package name has a different import name.
 If a junior developer, by reading the code, expects the installation name of a package used in the repository is the same as the `import`.
 As an example, we can have a look at the Python image processing library `OpenCV` whose import name is `cv2` but the correct `pip install` command to install it is `pip install opencv-python`.

 ## Mitigation